These events would not be possible without judges. ITEC is asking for every 5 projects you sign up for the Central Fair

 Tech Fairs begin set-up at 8:00 am and conclude by 12:00 pm

 Sponsors will be able to sign up for the number of projects they would like to bring to the respective fair the first part of February.
 Each building will be limited to 10 projects.
 Districts will be invoiced after March 20 for the projects (individual buildings will NOT be invoiced).
 Payment should be received prior to the fair.
 Space for the fairs is limited.

 Tech Fair Project Details – April 1, 2020

 Closer to the fair a request for project details will be sent to sponsors to provide students’ names, project names, and categories.
-NEW we will be asking for a brief description of the project that can be shared with the judges prior to talking with students.
+We will be asking for a brief description of the project that can be shared with the judges prior to talking with students.
 This email will be sent to the sponsors who have submitted payment.
 (Projects on the waitlist will be notified if additional spaces open up).

 ITEC sponsors regional student technology fairs each spring.
 The technology fairs offer K-12 students an opportunity to showcase technology-based projects created as part of their instructional curriculum in their schools.